 You make the short walk from the visitor centre to the cliff tops along a zigzagging wooden boardwalk.
 As you zig, to the west you see the Bunda Cliffs standing tall out of the ocean.
 Zagging to the east you see mountainous sand dunes behind a long white beach that you suspect has had very few people set foot on it.
 But it was the space in between that we were most concerned with.

 We turned onto the final ramp, fixed our gaze at the ocean and there they were.
-They weren’t close but as we did a 180-degree scan of the water we spotted a dozen spouts, tails or long dark bodies.
+They weren’t close but as we did a 180-degree scan of the water we spotted a dozen spouts, tails and long dark bodies belonging to southern right whales.
 In minutes we had seen more whales than all our other whale watching experiences combined.
 Our time at the lookout went quickly but we already felt the drive had been worthwhile.

-We arrived back at the lookout early the next morning, weaved our way down to the front platform and were greeted by more whales than the previous afternoon.
-As well as the spouts and bodies dotted across the across the water, there were now four or five pairs of mothers and calves right in front of the platform.
+We arrived back at the lookout early the next morning, weaved our way down to the front platform and were greeted by more southern right whales than the previous afternoon and some distant humpback whales.
+As well as the spouts and bodies dotted across the water, there were now four or five pairs of mothers and calves right in front of the platform.
 It was magnificent.

 The mothers rolled onto their backs – giant fins and tails lifting from the water – trying to get some rest from their calves.
 Pairs grouped up as if they were having a whale play date and the calves swum around, over and under the adults.
 Calves were breaching – lifting themselves out of the water and splashing back down.
 Signs explained that one reason they did this was for the sheer exhilaration.
 Well, it was pretty exhilarating to watch.

 After nearly four hours the nearest whales moved further out to sea.
 In that time, we had barely moved from our position.
 Our stiff legs creaked as we made our way to the western lookout where we saw more calves leaping out of the water in front of the cliffs.